 Yes, gas is a noun.
 Greenhouse here is an adjective describing 'gas'.
 Together they make a noun phrase, 'Greenhouse gas'.

-The action that would most likely increase the greenhouse effect is the burning of fossil fuels, such as coal, oil, and natural gas.
-This process releases significant amounts of carbon dioxide and other greenhouse gases into the atmosphere, enhancing the natural greenhouse effect.
-Deforestation also contributes to the problem by reducing the number of trees that can absorb CO2.
-Together, these actions lead to increased global warming and climate change.
+The most likely action to increase the greenhouse effect is the burning of fossil fuels, such as coal, oil, and natural gas, for energy and transportation.
+This process releases large amounts of carbon dioxide (CO2) and other greenhouse gases into the atmosphere, enhancing the natural greenhouse effect and leading to global warming.
+Deforestation also contributes by reducing the number of trees that can absorb CO2, further exacerbating the problem.
+Together, these actions significantly elevate atmospheric greenhouse gas concentrations, intensifying climate change.

 Reducing the emissions of carbon dioxide (CO2) is critical for mitigating the greenhouse effect, as it is the most significant greenhouse gas released through human activities, primarily from burning fossil fuels and deforestation.
 Additionally, lowering emissions of methane (CH4) and nitrous oxide (N2O) is also essential, as these gases have a much higher global warming potential than CO2.
 Collectively, addressing these emissions can significantly slow climate change and its impacts.